 Infertility affects many women who may or may not want to conceive.
 About 10% of the population is affected, according to the American Society of Reproductive Medicine.
 While men and women can’t control all the causes of infertility, they can control the nutrition behind becoming fertile.
 Nutrition for both partners can have a significant impact on the ability to conceive.
 Advanced Fertility Center of Texas knows how important it is to eat healthily.
 A healthy diet is one of the most important fertility preparations for pregnancy.
-Numerous studies have shown that exercise and changing the diet can improve fertility, prevent recurrent miscarriage and support a healthy pregnancy.
+Numerous studies have shown that exercise and changing the diet can improve fertility, prevent recurring miscarriages, and support a healthy pregnancy.

 Women suffering from ovulatory disorder have irregular periods or do not menstruate at all.
 Even if they get their period, their eggs do not develop well or are not being released from the ovaries.
-What causes this is not clear, but it can often be traced to eating disorders, insulin resistance, too much exercise or hormonal imbalance.
+What causes this is not clear, but it can often be traced to eating disorders, insulin resistance, too much exercise, or a hormonal imbalance.
 In the most common state, a natural fertility diet may help increase the change of ovulation in most women.

 What is a Fertility Diet?

-- The #1 Treatment for balancing PCOS and getting pregnant despite PCOS is your diet.
+- The #1 treatment for balancing PCOS and getting pregnant, despite PCOS, is your diet.

 - Hormones that you need to become pregnant is obtained through what you eat.

 Eating a good fertility diet high in nutritional value is something you can do regardless of your location, fertility issue, or age.
 We all eat, so why not eat foods that will help you support fertility and increase the chances of you getting pregnant?